sychus/CodeReviewMCP/CONTRIBUTING.md

 # Test script syntax
 bash -n codereview.sh

-# Test with a sample PR
+# Test with a sample PR using Claude CLI
 ./codereview.sh review.md https://github.com/octocat/Hello-World/pull/1

+# If you have Gemini CLI installed, also test:
+./codereview.sh review.md https://github.com/octocat/Hello-World/pull/1
 ```

+- If both CLIs are installed, ensure the script prompts for selection and works with both.
+- If only one CLI is installed, ensure it works without prompting.

 ### Coding Standards